Adashuai5/mock-and-proxy/README.md

 # Mock And Proxy

-Open a mock or proxy service and switch freely
+Open a mock or proxy service and switch freely.

-# Use
+# Usage

-1. use command
+1. using command

-   command+shift+P then input "Start Mock"
+   command+shift+P then input "Start Mock".

-2. use config file
+2. using config file

-   Create a new mockAndProxy.config.json configuration file with the following example and restart the window to start the service automatically or use the command to start the service
+   Create a configuration file named mockAndProxy.config.json with the following example then "Reload Window" to start the service automatically or use the command.

 # mockAndProxy.config.json example